 Depending on the situation, a minor may be able to sue as a result of the harm he or she has been subjected to.
 This kind of lawsuit may often be brought while the child remains a minor and may sometimes be brought for a specific number of years after the child has reached the age of 18.
 These legal opportunities may seem vague in nature.
 But that is only because there are so many variables in play when determining legal strategies in the wake of harm caused in juvenile detention centers.
 How the harm was caused, by whom was it caused, how severe was the harm, the age of the child, the location of the center and a host of other factors may influence an individual’s ultimate legal options.
 For these reasons, it is generally a good idea to speak with an attorney before determining a course of action.

 If your child was harmed while residing at a juvenile detention center, you do not have to navigate this reality alone.
 Please consider speaking with an experienced Bloomington, IL criminal lawyer about your situation.
 Consulting with an attorney does not obligate you to take any follow-up action.
 What this kind of conversation will allow you to do is better understand your legal options as you seek to make the best possible decision for your child and your family.

-Thank you to our friends and contributors at Pioletti & Pioletti for their insight into criminal defense and juvenile detention centers.
+Thank you to our friends Pioletti & Pioletti for their insight into criminal defense and juvenile detention centers.